Mother’s Day is about caring, nurturing and support – but all women have […]

-Tender and sweet ribs seasoned in our own homemade rub, served with BBQ sauce and two sides of your choice
+Delicious chicken seasoned in our homemade marinade, served with BBQ sauce and two sides of your choice

 Whole succulent Jerk Chicken or BBQ chicken with a choice of any four Rhythm Sides